sagemath/trac_to_gh/Issue 2685.md

 # Issue 2685: [with patch, needs review] compute the girth of a graph

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/2685

 Original creator: rlm